ACM SIGEVO: Conferences

 ACM SIGEVO organises two major conferences in the field of evolutionary computation.
 The Genetic and Evolutionary Conference (GECCO) is held annually, while the Foundations of Genetic Algorithms conference (FOGA) is held biennially.

 GECCO

 The first GECCO conference was held prior to the formation of ACM SIGEVO but since 2005 (see History above) it has been organised annually by ACM SIGEVO.
-The latest (2025) was held in Malaga, Spain.
-The next (2026) will be held in San Jose, Costa Rica.
+The latest (2025) was held in Málaga, Spain.
+The next (2026) will be held in San José, Costa Rica.